indefinite-future/personalBio/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces

+- [React Router](https://reactrouter.com/) - A collection of navigational components that compose declaratively with your application

+- [React Icons](https://react-icons.github.io/react-icons/) - A library of svg icons for React

 - [Chakra UI](https://chakra-ui.com/) - A simple, modular and accessible component library for React

 ## Project structure